pohlm01/master-thesis/4_comparison.typ

 The introduction to @pki in @sec:pki and the explanation of @mtc in @sec:mtc make it obvious that there are significant differences between these architectures.
 This chapter presents the results of our analysis of the differences and the advantages and disadvantages of the architectures.

-// #heading("Advantages", level: 4, outlined: false, numbering: none)
 The most obvious change is the significant reduction of the certificate lifetime.
 The authors of @mtc propose a lifetime of 14 days.
 In contrast, as of October 2024, @tls leaf certificates for the Web@pki may be issued for at most 13 months, i.e., 398 days~@chrome_cert_lifetime @apple_cert_lifetime.
 Often, they are issued only for 90 days, which is still more than six times as long as @mtc's proposed lifetime.
 At the same time, the validity periods of classical certificates will likely decrease further.
+In January 2025, Let's Encrypt announced optional support for certificates with a validity of six days~@lets_encrypt_six_day_certs.
 In October 2024, Apple published a proposal to the CA/Browser Forum suggesting a gradual reduction of the maximum certificate lifetime to 45 days by September 2027~@apple_45_days_cert.
 It is unclear if this proposal will be accepted, but the maximum certificate lifetime will only decrease in the future, possibly approaching the certificate lifetime of @mtc.

 Another notable difference is that the @mtc draft explicitly ignores certificate revocation.
 This is a direct result of the short certificate lifetimes; if certificates live as long as it takes for a revocation to propagate effectively, certificate revocation is no longer necessary.
 Eliminating the need for a revocation mechanism is a clear improvement over the current Web@pki, which continuously suffers from ineffective revocation mechanisms~@lets_encrypt_new_crl @crl_sets_effectiveness @reddit_ocsp_firefox.
-Chrome does not check @ocsp or @crl:pl but relies on a custom summary called #emph("CRLSets"), which contains a (small) subset of all revoked certificates curated by Google~@chrome_crlsets.
+Chrome does not check @ocsp or @crl:pl but relies on a custom summary called #emph("CRLSets"), which contains a small subset of all revoked certificates curated by Google~@chrome_crlsets.
-In contrast, Firefox does still check @ocsp responses, but the CA/Browser forum changed its recommendation to support @ocsp in their @ca baseline requirements to optional @ocsp support in version 2.0.1, effective as of March 2024~@cab_ocsp_optional_crl_mandatory.
+In contrast, Firefox does still check @ocsp responses, but the CA/Browser Forum changed its recommendation to support @ocsp in their baseline requirements to optional @ocsp support in version 2.0.1, effective as of March 2024~@cab_ocsp_optional_crl_mandatory.
 As @ocsp entails high operational costs for @ca:pl, it is likely that @ocsp will further lose relevance.
-Let's Encrypt already announced to end their @ocsp support "as soon as possible"~@lets_encrypt_end_ocsp.
+Let's Encrypt announced to end their @ocsp support gradually in 2025~@lets_encrypt_end_ocsp.
 Instead, the CA/Browser forum tightens the requirements for @crl:pl, and Mozilla has been working on accumulating all revoked certificates into a small list called #emph("CRLite") since 2017~@crlite_paper @mozilla_crlite.
 However, as of version 132 from October 2024, Firefox does not enable this mechanism by default.

-// Furthermore, certificate transparency is built into @mtc, as opposed to the X.509 certificate infrastructure, where it was added later on.

-// #heading("Disadvantages", level: 4, outlined: false, numbering: none)
 A significant downside of @mtc compared to the classical certificate infrastructure is the longer issuance times.
 There are two aspects to this: First, the certificate issuance itself takes up to `batch_duration` seconds, i.e., one hour assuming the default values, and second, the time the new tree heads propagate to a relevant number of @rp:pl.
 The first one will not make up for the major part of the difference in practice.